For One Ohio Town, Trump's Trade Policies Bring Uncertainty And Hope

 "We're able to survive, but it's really below our cost of production," he says.

-While the new North American trade pact promises to open up the Canadian market to U.S. producers, Comp says it's probably not large enough to make a difference for farmers like him.
+While the new North American trade pact promises to open up the Canadian market to U.S. producers, Comp says it is probably not large enough to make a difference for farmers like him.

-The tariffs have also generated a lot of uncertainty for companies such as Grand River Rubber and Plastics, an employee-owned manufacturer of gaskets and rubber belts.
+The tariffs have also generated a lot of uncertainty for companies such as Grand River Rubber & Plastics, an employee-owned manufacturer of gaskets and rubber belts.

-The belts made by Grand River are shipped to China and installed in vacuum cleaners, which are then brought back to the United States for sale.
+The belts made by Grand River are shipped to China and are installed in vacuum cleaners, which are then brought back to the United States for sale.

 With Trump threatening to raise tariffs on Chinese imports, the vacuum cleaner market has slowed, says company President Donald Chaplin.
 Grand River is also having to pay more for a polymer used in production.